UoB-COMSM0110/2024-group-13/READMEReport.md

 *Here we can see the two screens are synchronised in the online mode.*

 There are three main difficulties:
-1. *The serialisation protocol* -  we chose json string.
+1. *The serialisation protocol* -  we chose json string (the code shown creates a json object).
 It is simple but consumes a lot of network bandwidth.
-We also need to write a serialisation method for each of those event and item classes.
+We also wrote serialisation methods for each event and item class.
 ```
 @Override
   public JSONObject getStateJson() {